Alfredooe/Barnacle/README.md

 ### 3. Run with Docker Compose

-Docker compose up it.
+Run the project with docker compose.
+This can be from your stacks repo, but I'd recommend adding an ignore flag on Barnacle itself.

 ## Repository Structure

-Repo should be structured like this.
+Your repo should be structured like this.
 Add an ignore file to ignore a stack.

 ```
 your-repo/